kostyaurysov/CityFlow/README.md

 ## Inspiration

-This project started out as an attempt to optimise travel routes of trash collectors for STARA BigData track.
+This project started out as an desire to optimise travel routes of trash collectors for STARA BigData track.
 But as we dug dipper into the data, we discovered an underlying problem with trash bin classification and developed a general approach that estimates a demand based on the population density around a bin.
 The developed technology can also be applied to optimize public transportation and predict movement patterns within a city.

 ## What it does